Record Keeping and Requesting Access to Counselling Records Policy

 - We advise firstly that you discuss with your counsellor what the records would be for and the potential impact of releasing your records.

-- If you wish to continue we will send you a release of records request response to be filled in and returned.
+- If you wish to continue we ask you to send us a release of records request email.

 - You can arrange another appointment where you and your counsellor can go through the records.